-Since the inception of the Unit in May 2002, LPDU has been active in pursuing and succeeding in the delivery of several major business-support focussed Projects.
+Since the inception of the Unit in May 2002, LPDU has been active in pursuing and succeeding in the delivery of several major business-support focused Projects.

 Sustainable Design for Rapid/Additive Manufacturing: Engineering Design Academy